yuzhaouoe/yuzhaouoe.github.io/_posts/2024-10-18-ViT in pure JAX.md

 First let's define the hypeparameters of our model.

-> This part is might be somewhat boring especially if you come from torch, you might want to skip and jump to the coding of the model function itself.
+> This part might be somewhat boring especially if you come from torch, you might want to skip and jump to the coding of the [model function itself](https://alessiodevoto.github.io/ViT-in-pure-JAX/#the-model-is-just-a-function)

 ```python